VictorTagayun/NUCLEO-G474RE_RealTime_FIR_IIR_FMAC/readme.md

 -  1.)
 Generate 2 freq of sinewaves, one low freq. like 1kHz and high freq like 10-20kHz.
 These signals will be fed to FIR filter and will be applied a LPF (low pass filter) and HPF (high pass filter)
 -  2.)
 Trigger the ADC and display the ADC data by DAC
 - 3A.)
-Trigger the ADC and feed to FIR filter (FMAC) by DMA and apply either LPF and HPF and send the data out to DAC
+Trigger the ADC and feed to FIR filter (FMAC) by DMA and apply either LPF and HPF and send the filtered data out to DAC
 - 3B.)
 Feed data to FMAC manually (Polling), this is useful if data is not coming from ADC but from other devices like accelerometer, vibrations, gyro etc.

 ## Project files